West Indies women's cricket team in India in 1976–77

 The West Indies women's cricket team toured India in October and November 1976.
 They played India in a six Test match series, which ended as a 1–1 draw.
 The matches were the first ever played by the India women's team.

-India won the fourth Test in Patna on 19 November, recording its first ever Test match victory.
+India won the fourth Test by 5 wickets in Patna on 19 November, recording its first ever Test match victory.
+In the sixth Test, the West Indies handed India a massive defeat, beating them by an innings and 24 runs on November 29 to draw the series.